1991–92 Luton Town F.C. season: April–June

-Imre Varadi arrived on loan, and scored on his debut as Luton beat Wimbledon.
+Imre Varadi arrived on loan and scored on his debut as Luton beat Wimbledon.
 A week later, Luton lost 5–1 at Oldham.
 Victory over Nottingham Forest at Kenilworth Road gave Luton hope – they were now only three points behind Coventry City with four matches left.
-Luton drew at home to Manchester United on the 18th, and as Coventry lost to Everton, reduced the gap to two points.
+Luton drew at home to Manchester United on the 18th to reduced the gap to two points as Coventry lost to Everton.
 Coventry lost again two days later, but as Luton slumped to defeat at Queens Park Rangers no ground was made up.
-The task was made even more difficult as Luton's terrible goal difference meant that they would have to finish a point ahead of Coventry to stay up – to equal them would not be enough.
-Luton beat Aston Villa on 25 April, but the news came that Luton fans were dreading – Coventry had beaten West Ham United, and the gap was still two points.
+The task was made even more difficult as Luton's terrible goal difference meant that they would have to finish ahead of Coventry on points to stay up.
+Luton beat Aston Villa on 25 April, but Coventry beat West Ham United, and the gap was still two points.

-In order for Luton to stay up, they would have to travel to already-relegated Notts County, win their first away match of the campaign, and hope for an Aston Villa victory over Coventry.
-Julian James gave Luton the lead required, but two goals from County's Rob Matthews put the seal on a dismal season that had gone by without a single away win.
-Despite losing 2–0 at Villa Park, Coventry stayed up – Luton were relegated after ten years of Division One football.
+For Luton to stay up, they would have to win their first away match of the campaign at already-relegated Notts County and hope for an Aston Villa victory over Coventry.
+Julian James gave Luton the lead required, but two goals from County's Rob Matthews put the seal on a dismal season.
+Despite losing 2–0 at Villa Park, Coventry stayed up and Luton were relegated after ten years of Division One football.

 Ever-present midfielder Mark Pembridge left for Derby County for a £1.25 million fee in June.